 - The investigation hall undertake a thorough examination of the charges.
 Whenever possible, interviews shall be conducted with the complainant and respondent.
 Interviews may also be conducted with others having information regarding the allegations, if deemed necessary.
 When appearing, the respondent and the complainant may each be accompanied by a non-attorney adviser.
 The student, resident or fellow's adviser shall be a School of Medicine faculty member who is not a relative and the respondent's adviser must be a Northwestern University employee who is not a relative.
 Except in unusual cases, the respondent and the complainant shall not appear at the same time.

 - Following the completion of its investigation, a report summarizing findings of the investigation will be submitted to or created by the Vice Dean for Education (who will share it with the Dean).
 This report shall describe the policies and procedures under which the investigation was conducted, how and from whom information was obtained, the findings and the basis of the findings and texts or summaries of the interviews conducted by the committee.
 This report shall ordinarily be submitted to the Vice Dean for Education within 60 days.
 The entire investigation process shall typically be completed within 90 calendar days of its initiation, unless circumstances warrant a delay.
-In such cases, the reasons for a delay shall be documented.
+In such cases, the reasons for a delay shall be documented and communicated to the complainant.

 VIII.
 RESOLUTION FOR COMPLAINTS HANDLED BY THE VICE DEAN FOR EDUCATION